guettli/git-tips/README.md

 I have an alias in my .bashrc: `alias gbs="git branch --sort=-committerdate | fzf --header Checkout | tr '*' ' ' | xargs git switch`

+Update: I switched from the Bash shell to the Fish shell.
+This gives me a better autocomplete.
+When I type `git switch TABTAB`, then I get the latest branches.
+In Bash I get unfortunately just a long list of branches sorted by the alphabet.
+I think I won't use above alias any more.

 ## checkout --> switch+restore

 In the past `git checkout` was used for different use-cases.